Map of Acres Protected by County

 More details, including RSVP information and meeting locations will be available soon.
 Please check MET’s events page for more information.

 The map allows you to find state parks, hunting and fishing locations, water access points and water trails near you.

 The Board of Trustees meeting will be held in room 3.218 on the 3rd Floor of 100 Community Place.

 These meetings are scheduled the first Monday of each month with the exception of September to avoid a conflict with the Labor Day holiday.
 The Board does not meet in January, July and August.
 The board meetings begin at 6:30pm.

-Maryland Environmental Trust works with landowners and citizen land trusts to protect Maryland's most treasured landscapes and natural resources as a legacy for future generations.
+Maryland Environmental Trust works with landowners, local communities, and citizen land trusts to protect Maryland's most treasured landscapes and natural resources as a legacy for future generations.
 We accomplish this work by providing direct assistance, information and innovative tools to ensure the ongoing stewardship and public concern for the natural, historic, and scenic resources of the state.

 As one of the oldest and most successful land trusts in the country, MET holds over 1,070 conservation easements preserving over 130,000 acres statewide.

 From the Chesapeake Bay to the mountains of Garrett County,